 Jehan giggled.
 “And then we’ll have even more birds and squirrels.”

-The girls came running to see what all the foofaraw was.
+The girls came running to see about all the foofaraw.
 Susanne breathlessly asked if there were any seedlings left to plant.

 “Everything rescued from the gulley has already been planted,” Yon proudly announced.
 “If you want to plant one, you’ll have to go get one yourself.”